fborg1/scripts/README.md

 # scripts
-Base scripts for the web
+Base script for the web